 I highly recommend getting there when it opens (7:30 am).

 The Giant Buddha in Leshan really surprised me.

 It’s such an imposing structure – a lot bigger and more beautiful than I expected.

-If I had my time again, I think I’d catch the boat and take some awesome photos from the front, rather than enter the actual grounds.
+If I had my time again, I think I’d catch the boat and take some awesome photos from the deck, rather than enter the actual grounds of the Buddha.

-Like most tourist attractions in China, the place was jam-packed with people.
+Like most tourist attractions in China, the place was jam-packed with people when I was there.
 Being squashed on the staircase made me feel claustrophobic.

 You can catch a bus or bullet train from Chengdu to the Big Buddha and do it in a day.
 Bus 3 (1 yuan) or K1 (2 yuan; slightly quicker) will take you from Leshan Bus Station to the Buddha entrance.